 In practice, these models may seem hard to implement - and that is because this problem is so much bigger than just developers making poor decisions - it is a fundamental shift in thinking about how to leverage external suppliers.

 We here at Sonatype continue to advocate for processes and tooling that not only prevent developers from making bad decisions but rather give them the automation to guard them against outright malicious attacks as well as protect them from making uniform choices about open source.
 For example, the easiest way to avoid being compromised by known malicious code or by inadvertently adopting code with a security vulnerability is not to have it at all.
 Using automated tooling that provides visibility and enforcement is a strong companion in footing in a new culture that supports the transformation.

-Sonatype’s Nexus platform has helped thousands of organizations across the globe reduce the risk they have from the supply chain.
-From firewalling malicious code entering to automatically informing developers of better versions to use and finally producing Software Bills of Materials to communicate this compliance, our decade-long experience of effective open source adoption continues to help drive and inform the best practices of open source usage.
+The Sonatype Platform has helped thousands of organizations across the globe reduce the risk they have from the supply chain.
+From firewalling malicious code entering to automatically informing developers of better versions to use and finally producing software bills of materials to communicate this compliance, our decade-long experience of effective open source adoption continues to help drive and inform the best practices of open source usage.

-If you want to find out more about how you can develop and protect your supply chains, take a look at our free Nexus Vulnerability Scanner.
+If you want to find out more about how you can develop and protect your supply chains, take a look at our free Sonatype Vulnerability Scanner.